johnae/nixos-configuration/README.md

 ## NixOS Configuration

 This repo contains NixOS configuration for all my machines.
+It is basically a monorepo containing the configuration for my laptops and servers, including some container images.
 The initial bootstrapping of a machine is done by building a self-installing iso like this:

 ```sh
 nix-shell --run "build -A installers.<hostname-here>"